notrabs/use-ammojs/README.md

 <PhysicsStats />
 ```

 Shows a stats.js panel with physics timing info.
+Use within a `<Physics />` Context

 ### Hooks